 Rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis

-There are limited data in patients 75 years of age and older.
+There are limited data in patients aged 75 years and older.

-For atopic dermatitis, doses higher than 15 mg once daily are not recommended in patients 65 years of age and older (see section 4.8).
+For atopic dermatitis, doses higher than 15 mg once daily are not recommended in patients aged 65 years and older (see Section section 4.8).